When we first learned about SEPA payments, we realized how much European businesses could save compared to traditional credit card processing.

 After that, you must select your form payment type as ‘On-site payment form’.

 Next, switch to the ‘Payment’ tab from the left column.
-From here, choose preferred tax collection rates from under the ‘Tax Collection’ option.
+From here, you can choose your preferred tax collection rates.
+This is optional and depends on your business needs.

-Once you do that, add the price for the product/service that you are creating the form for under the ‘Amount’ option.
+Once you do that, add the price for the product or service under the ‘Amount’ option.

 Now scroll down to the ‘Payment Methods’ section, where you will notice that the ‘SEPA Direct Debit’ method has already been selected.